Silicon Laboratories Inc. research snapshot

 LevelValueWhy it matters

-52-week low$115.58The stock more than doubled from the November 2025 low, largely on the TI acquisition announcement.
+52-week low$115.58The stock nearly doubled from the November 2025 low, largely on the TI acquisition announcement.

-Near support$210 to $215The area below current price where deal-related buying may emerge.
+Near support$210 to $215The area below the current price where deal-related buying has emerged in recent sessions.

-Key support$180 to $190A break below this level would suggest deal confidence is weakening.
+Key support$195 to $200A break below this zone would suggest deal confidence is weakening and momentum is fading.

-Volume384K vs 501K averageRecent volume is below the 50-day average, typical for a stock trading near deal price.
+Volume280K vs 465K averageRecent volume is below the 50-day average, typical for a stock trading quietly near the deal price while awaiting regulatory news.

-Beta1.36SLAB has above-market volatility, though deal dynamics may suppress normal price movement.
+Beta1.36SLAB has above-market volatility, though the pending deal may suppress normal price movement until a decision is reached.

-InvalidationClose below $180A close below $180 would suggest the market is pricing in a material risk of deal failure or deterioration in IoT fundamentals.
+InvalidationClose below $180A close below $180 would suggest the market is pricing in a material risk of deal failure or a deteriorating IoT outlook.

 SLAB AI trading strategy